raspberrypilearning/non-player-characters/en/step_4.md

 ![The Min Position and Max Position public variables in the Inspector.](images/position-variables.png)

-**Tip:** Remember that variables edited in Play mode are not saved after exiting Play mode so make a note of the positions you like best then exit Play mode and go back to your script to update the values in your `minPosition` and `maxPosition` variables.
-Save your script then return to the Unity Editor.
+**Tip:** Remember that variables edited in Play mode are not saved after exiting Play mode so make a note of the positions you like best then exit Play mode and set the variables in the Inspector.

 ![Game view showing the Player waiting for the dog to pass before collecting the star then waiting for the dog to pass before exiting the enclosed star hiding place.](images/dog-patrol-game.gif)